How To Ride Your Bicycle Safely On The Street

 Chill out when drivers honk at you.

-Now, what’s guaranteed to happen is that people are going to honk at you.
-These people are most likely to be ignorant of the law, don’t know what it’s like to commute on a bicycle, and are completely oblivious to the specific hazards that cyclists face.
+Now, what’s guaranteed to happen is that drivers are going to honk at you.
+These people are most likely ignorant of the law, don’t know what it’s like to commute on a bicycle, and completely oblivious to the specific hazards that cyclists face.
 These people are also often very angry.
-You are just another opportunity (an excuse) for them to project their stress onto you.
+Not at you, just at the world.
+Probably because they are stuck in traffic in a car. 🙂 You are just another opportunity (an excuse) for them to project their stress onto you.

 Try not to react.
 They will just speed away past you like a pissed off 12 year old.